Dino Ranch: Island Explorers

-Dino Ranch: Island Explorers is an upcoming Canadian animated children's television series created by Matthew Fernandes.
-The series is co-produced by both Industrial Brothers and Boat Rocker Studios.
-A spin-off of Dino Ranch, the series follows the Cassidy Clan as they travel to Dino Island, where their uncle Jack Cassidy lives.
+Dino Ranch: Island Explorers is a Canadian animated children's television series created by Matthew Fernandes.
+The series is co-produced by both Industrial Brothers and Boat Rocker Studios, and animated by Jam Filled Entertainment.
+The series aired on November 8, 2025.

+A spin-off of Dino Ranch, the show follows the Cassidy Clan as they travel to Dino Island, where their uncle Jack Cassidy lives.
+The first season will consist of twenty-six episodes, with two segments per each.